owncast/owncast.github.io/content/docs/codecs.md

 OpenMAX is a unified abstraction layer that allows access to hardware that otherwise requires vendor specific APIs.
 It will work out of the box on modern Raspberry Pi's running a recent version of the [Raspberry Pi OS](https://www.raspberrypi.org/documentation/installation/noobs.md) operating system.

 Verify your copy of ffmpeg has omx support by looking at the [ffmpeg](#ffmpeg) instructions below.
 If `h264_omx` is in the list you should be good to go.

+Note: OpenMAX support has unfortunately been disconnected with the Raspberry Pi OS.
+To get hardware accelerated encoding working on a Raspberry Pi it will require running an older 32 bit version of the operating system.

 ### NVIDIA Encoder (nvenc)